retrocomputacion/retrobbs/readme.md

  - Sysop can now delete ONELINER messages.
  - New _draw_ module, adds support for drawing stars, polygons and Hershey fonts using the new client side drawing primitives.
  - New TIC-TAC-TOE game, uses drawing primitives commands on clients which support them.
  - *Webaudio* now supports chapters on Youtube sources.
+For videos without chapters it will show the thumbnail.
  - Added TML tags for the BBS style colors.
  - Added new core function: RTERMSETUP.
 Shows current client and _retroterm_ capabilities.